dukex/reviewpad/README.md

     then:
       - $addLabel("ship")
       - $merge()
+  - name: ship-to
+    description: Ship process - bypass the review and merge with rebase
+    if:
+      - rule: changesToMDFiles
+    then:
+      - $addLabel("ship")
+      - $merge(to: 'stage')
 ```

 Automatically adds a label `ship` and merges pull requests that only change `.md` files.